yabughaida/dsc-visualizations-section-recap-hbs-ds-060120/README.md

 ## Introduction

-In this lesson, we'll review what we learned in this section.
+In this lesson, we'll review what you learned in this section.

-## Objectives

-You will be able to:

-* Understand and explain why this section will help you become a data scientist.
-* Show mastery of the content covered in this section.

 ## Key Takeaways